castleanonymous/CASTLE_LIBRARY/README.md

 # CASTLE_LIBRARY

-Read README.docx file which will give details about the usage and installation of library
+Look at the README.docx file which has all the setup and library description.